 Samoyed temperament is one of the main reasons why so many people go in for this breed.
 This is an active, highly intelligent dog that is great with kids and also quite easy to train.
 They are friendly but they tend to bark at strangers.
 Never leave your Samoyed alone for long periods as they tend to get bored and destructive in such cases.
 These peaceful dogs generally get along with other pets including cats.
 Samoyeds are active, loyal and friendly dogs which will make a great addition to any household.
 They can also be vocal communicators and tend to use their paws to communicate with kennelmates and humans.

-Where to buy a Samoyed Puppy
+Where to find a Samoyed

 This is not a low-maintenance breed; they need extensive grooming and are heavy shedders.
 Your dog will not need too much bathing but you must brush its coat daily to remove dead hair and keep their coat flea and tick free.
 When bathing your pet once in a while, make sure to soak the coat thoroughly.
 Use a vet approved shampoo that won’t strip its natural oils.
 Brush your pet’s teeth once or twice a week and also trim their nails.
 You can feed rawhide chews (in moderation) to your pet o keep plaque buildup low.